ikiK-CRO/flask_file_upload/README.md

 - **Problem**: "File not found" when trying to download
 - **Solution**:
   - Check if you've entered the correct download URL.
   - If the file has been deleted, it will no longer be available for download.

+#### Language Selection Not Working

+- **Problem**: "Language isn't changing when I click on the language button."
+- **Solution**:
+  - Check if cookies are enabled in your browser.
+  - Try clearing your browser cache and cookies.
+  - Ensure the page is fully reloaded after language selection.